A note on torsion length

 \subsection{Acknowledgements}

-We would like to thank Claudia Pinzari for her interest in our work.
-We thank Jack Button for suggesting that the groups $P_{n}$ which we construct in theorem \ref{fp tor len} might be word-hyperbolic, as well as suggesting a possible way to prove it.
-Thanks also go to Ian Leary for his thoughtful conversations, and to Andrew Glass for his comments and suggestions.
+We would like to thank Claudia Pinzari for her interest in our work, Jack Button and Andrew Glass for their comments and suggestions, and Ian Leary for his thoughtful conversations.